Resorts Gal Ride Sheets (A Free Disney World Ride Spreadsheet To Help You Plan)

 Note: This particular spreadsheet is not editable, so please do not request to make a copy of it.
 When we become aware of park changes, we make those adjustments.
 You’ll also want to be aware of these things.

 - Many changes will occur at Walt Disney World over the next five to ten years.
 Some rides or areas of certain parks might be under construction or down for refurbishment.
-If you’re looking forward to a specific ride, we recommend checking Disney’s Ride Refurbishment Calendar before your visit.
+If you’re looking forward to a specific ride, we recommend checking our Disney World Ride Refurbishment list before your vacation.

 - Characters and entertainment are subject to change.
 We always recommend checking the My Disney Experience app on the day of your visit to locate characters.
 Here’s an excerpt I put together with instructions.
-(All the character meet-and-greets we’ve included on the spreadsheet meet regularly.
+(We’ve only included character meet-and-greets on the spreadsheet who meet regularly.
 But it’s important to stress that things can change.)

 How to Locate Characters in the My Disney Experience App

-- Open the MDE app and select the pin drop at the bottom of the home screen.
+- Open the My Disney Experience app and select the pin drop at the bottom of the home screen.

-- After selecting characters, use the park filter to select the park on the top left side of the screen.
+- After selecting characters, use the locations drop down to select the park of your choice.

-- Then, on the top right side of the screen, select “Show List.”
+- Then, on the bottom right of the screen, select “Show List.”

 - Scroll through the list of characters with their times and locations.